-To avoid inconsistencies, take inventory of the most important features to ensure they aren’t overlooked in the cross-platform design shuffle.
-Remember – reduced screen real estate shouldn’t equate to a reduced feature set, and limiting features on certain devices will only frustrate users.
-Iteration will be required (especially for tricky features like mobile charts and tables), but with consistent experiments and testing, you’ll be able to score the perfect solution.
+To avoid inconsistencies, take inventory of important features and make sure they aren’t overlooked in the cross-platform design shuffle.
+Remember: Reduced screen real estate shouldn’t equate to a reduced feature set, and limiting features on certain devices is a frustrating experience.
+Iteration will be required — especially for tricky features like mobile charts and tables — but you’ll eventually be able to score the perfect solution.

 Caution When Redesigning or Updating Features

-When Nike+ Running redesigned its app in 2016, it faced a major backlash from users blindsided by the overhaul.
-Many were dismayed to find favorite features had been removed including some related to performance tracking and achievements.
+When Nike+ Running redesigned its app in 2016, it was met with pretty serious backlash.
+Users weren’t pleased when a few favorite features around performance tracking and achievements went missing.
 For these users, the app was much more than charts and numbers on a screen.
-It served as an extension of themselves and the weeks, months, and even years devoted to hard work and dedication.
-So, to have these associated metrics wiped away without warning served a personal blow.
+It served as an extension of themselves and years of hard work.
+Losing metrics became a personal blow.

 Balancing Information Density

-One approach is offering users a means for customizing the interface to meet their needs.
-This could include smart filtering, configurable layouts, and intuitive navigation throughout.
-With these options, power users are granted the freedom to quickly adapt the interface as needed.
+One approach is offering customization.
+This could include things like smart filtering, configurable layouts, and extra widgets.
+With these options, power users gain the freedom to quickly adapt their personal interface as needed.

 Progressive onboarding is possible, too.
 Start simple, then add more complexity as a user logs time in the platform.
 It’s a technique popular in education and gaming, distilling a difficult method into digestible steps.